ga-curriculum/responsive-design-v2/setup/README.md

 cd responsive-design
 ```

-Create a folder called `css`:
+Create a directory called `css`:

 ```bash
 mkdir css
 ```

-Then, create an `index.html` file, as well as a `style.css` file inside the `css` folder.
+Then, create an `index.html` file, as well as a `style.css` file inside the `css` directory.
 These files will hold your work for this lecture:

 ```bash
 touch index.html css/style.css